jenglund/rlship-tools/PR_SOLUTION.md

 # Fix Backend Test Failures in List Repository

 ## Summary
 This PR addresses the failures in backend tests, specifically in the List Repository component.
 The primary issues were related to schema isolation and database connection handling, causing tests to fail with "bad connection" errors or requiring tests to be skipped.
+Additionally, it standardizes the use of `tribeID` throughout the codebase, fixing inconsistencies between `tribeId` and `tribeID` naming.

 ## Changes Made